SwissSign-AG/RaApi/README.md

 This method requies a valid RA Operator account and API Key.
 The API Key is obtained from your RA Operator user account (_requires permissions to manage API Keys.
-Login to your RA Account and from the 'My Account' generate an API Key_) or is provided to you via your CA Operator.
+Login to your RA Account and retrieve the API Key from 'My Account'_) or is provided to you via your CA Operator.

 __Example__